 My daughter has just started getting into playing house.
 She usually asks me to be the sister, which doesn’t involve much, but being the baby is best.
 You can totally get your kids to take care of you this way.
 She will get me the remote or snacks and sometimes she will even stroke my forehead to try to put me to sleep.
 This game usually makes me feel like I’m a good mommy because she is so sweet and loving to Baby Mommy.

 12. I Spy

 My aunt taught my daughter this game this past summer and she is a little obsessed.
 They were fishing and it kept her busy for about an hour.
-We usually play this in the car but I’m about to start playing it at home.
+We usually play this in the car but I’m about to start playing it at home since it is such a great preschool activity.
 A stationary game where I get to relax sounds much better than a car ride where you have to guess within seconds.